 Early Modern Letters Online and its underlying editorial environment — EMLO Edit — was built in less than two years by developers from Bodleian Digital Library Systems and Services (BDLSS), and it continues to be developed and enhanced.
 It was created under the auspices of Phase I (2009–2012) of Cultures of Knowledge, a collaboration between the Bodleian Library and the Humanities Division of the University of Oxford with generous funding from The Andrew W. Mellon Foundation.
 It has been developed in the conviction that the digital revolution of recent decades can provide tools which greatly facilitate study of the communications revolution of the early modern era, and that a central, web-based inventory of early modern letters is needed to enable scholars to navigate the ocean of correspondence from the period.
 Bringing manuscript, print, and electronic resources together in one space not only increases access to and awareness of them, but allows disparate and connected correspondences to be cross-searched, combined, analysed and visualized.
 Moreover, the collection of unprecedented quantities of metadata, and the standardization of the means of describing and processing them, is the precondition for efficient collaborative work on the development of new digital tools, new scholarly methods, and new historiographical insights in this large and central field.
-From Phase II (2013–2015) onwards, Cultures of Knowledge is turning outward and focusing more on what we can offer our community of contributors as well as our catalogue users, thereby transforming EMLO into a resource, a platform, and a toolset.
-For full details of our activities — including prosopographical pilot projects, a visualization agenda, and outreach events — please visit the project website.
+From Phase II (2013–2015) onwards, Cultures of Knowledge has been turning outward and focusing more on what we can offer our community of contributors as well as our catalogue users, transforming EMLO thereby into a resource, a platform, and a toolset.

 Correct citation is vital for responsible scholarship and to ensure that online resources are credited appropriately when they are used, in the same manner as print resources.
 As there are various resources hosted on EMLO, with various contributors, please follow the guidelines below when citing your use of EMLO.

 How to cite the EMLO website as a whole

-Howard Hotson and Miranda Lewis, eds, Early Modern Letters Online, Cultures of Knowledge, http://emlo.bodleian.ox.ac.uk, date accessed.
+Howard Hotson and Miranda Lewis, eds, Early Modern Letters Online, http://emlo.bodleian.ox.ac.uk, date accessed.

 How to cite a whole catalogue in EMLO